electrickite/gemini/README.md

 License and Copyright
 ---------------------
-Copyright 2020 Corey Hinshaw
+Copyright (C) 2020 Corey Hinshaw

 Licensed under the terms of the MIT license.
-See the license file for details.
+See the LICENSE file for details.

+Portions of the source code are licensed under the Academic Free License version 2.0 and are:

+Copyright (C) 2003  Red Hat, Inc.
+Copyright (C) 2003  Jonathan Blandford <jrb@alum.mit.edu>